-As an Estate, Wealth & Succession attorney, I often assist individuals with a variety of matters ranging from basic estate plans to more complex business succession arrangements.
+As an Estate, Wealth & Succession Planning attorney, I often assist individuals with a variety of matters ranging from basic estate plans to more complex business succession arrangements.
 Frequently, when assisting families with estate planning or asset protection, I am asked about the legalities and logistics involved with inheritance and adoption.
 Below are some of my most frequently asked questions and answers.

-Who has Parental Rights and Responsibilities After Adoption?
+Who Has Parental Rights and Responsibilities After Adoption?

 Once legally adopted, a child is considered the legitimate child of the adoptive parents.
 The question of whether adopted children can inherit from their biological parents keeps arising.
 In the United States, open adoptions became common beginning in the early 1990s.
 Currently, open adoptions make up 95% of all domestic information adoptions.
-Meaning, 95% of all infants adopted in the United States, the biological parents may have a relationship with the child they gave up for adoption and/or the biological parents and children are easily able to access information about the other.
-Additionally, between various states have opened adoption records and also an increase in DNA testing, many individuals are uniting with their biological families and building relationships.
+Meaning, for 95% of all infants adopted in the United States, the biological parents may have a relationship with the child they gave up for adoption and/or the biological parents and children are easily able to access information about the other.
+Additionally, various states have opened adoption records and also an increase in DNA testing, many individuals are uniting with their biological families and building relationships.

 It is not uncommon for stepparents to adopt their stepchildren.
-Do biological parents in these instances give up parental rights.
-And therefore can children inherit from their biological father, for example, if they are adopted by a stepfather?
+Do biological parents in these instances give up parental rights?
+And therefore, can children inherit from their biological father, for example, if they are adopted by a stepfather?
 Does it matter if the children have maintained relationships with their biological father?

-Who can Inherit?
+Who Can Inherit?

 Generally, once adopted, biological parents need to include children who were adopted in their will and/or trust.
 Otherwise, adopted children have no right to inherit from their biological parent.
-Even if a child maintains a relationship with an out of town biological parent but is adopted by a stepparent, the biological parent must include the child in his or her will and/or trust.
+Even if a child maintains a relationship with an out-of-town biological parent but is adopted by a stepparent, the biological parent must include the child in his or her will and/or trust.
 About one third of states have an exception that allows a child adopted by a stepparent after the death of a parent to inherit from the deceased biological parent.
 In this instance, an adopted child can still inherit from their birth parent or another relative such as biological grandparent, keeping intact inheritance rights.

-Does an Adopted Child have the Right to Birth Parent’s Inheritance?
+Does an Adopted Child Have the Right to Birth Parent’s Inheritance?

 Under the Federal Child Welfare Information Gateway, under normal circumstances, an adopted child has no right to their birth parent’s inheritance upon death.
 Adoption severs the legal relationship between the birth parent and the adoptee.
-So if the biological parent dies without a valid will, or if there if a valid will exists not naming the adoptee, the adoptee may not inherit from the biological parent.
+So if the biological parent dies without a valid will, or if a valid will exists not naming the adoptee, the adoptee may not inherit from the biological parent.